-- 14.2 An employee who is excused from jury duty or from appearance as a witness during his/her normal work day must report to his/her supervisor to determine if he/she will be required to work the remainder of his/her normal work schedule. - 14.3 Employees who are involved in civil action initiated by themselves or outside the scope of their employment will not be covered under this article, unless authorized by the Chief of Police. - 14.4 Unit members required to appear in a legal proceeding that is duty related shall receive compensation in the following manner: - A. When the legal proceeding begins while on duty and continues past the end of the normal duty shift, or begins prior to the start of the normal duty shift and continues into the normal duty shift, the employee will be permitted to retain witness fees and the time spent in the legal proceeding shall be considered a continuation of the normal duty shift. - B. When the legal proceeding begins and ends while off duty, the employee shall retain the witness fee and receive overtime pay for the time spent in a legal proceeding with a minimum payment of three (3) hours in addition to the witness fee. - C. A telephone deposition of the employee while off duty shall be compensated with a minimum of one (1) hour's pay. - D. An employee placed on standby status for court duty, while off duty, shall receive a minimum of three (3) hours at the premium rate of one and one-half (1 1⁄2) times the employee's straight time hourly rate of pay as set forth in Attachment A for each date that the employee is required to serve such standby.
-For purposes of this paragraph, "standby" means to be prepared to respond within one (1) hour in court-appropriate attire to a court appearance while off duty.
+- A. Employees shall receive court pay in the following manner: - 1.
+When their court appearance begins while on duty and continues past the end of the normal duty shift, or begins prior to the start of the normal duty shift and continues into the normal duty shift, they

+- will be permitted to retain witness fees, including travel time, and shall be considered a continuation of normal duty shift. - 2.
+When the court appearance begins and ends while off duty, they shall retain the witness fee and receive premium pay for court time with a minimum payment of three (3) hours in addition to the witness fee. - 3.
+A telephone deposition of the employee while off duty shall be compensated with a minimum of one hour's pay. - 4.
+An employee placed on on-call status for court duty, while off duty, shall receive a minimum of three (3) hours premium pay for each date that they are required to serve such on-call.
+For purposes of this paragraph, "on-call" means to be prepared to respond within one (1) hour in court-appropriate attire to a court appearance while off duty. - B. An employee who is excused from jury duty or from appearance as a witness during his/her normal working hours must report to his/her supervisor to determine if he/she will be required to work the remainder of his/her normal work schedule.